 Organisations are working to reduce their carbon footprints and as part of this, seek to design and build more sustainable workplaces.
 There are numerous considerations when creating a workplace with sustainability in mind.
 Most obviously, the selection of materials and sourcing of products to ensure only materials, furniture and fixtures with acceptable sustainable attributes are chosen.
 Designers need to work with clients to discern the circularity of materials used to manufacture everything from chairs and desks to meeting tables and artwork, and also the origin of the products with local UK products of course decreasing any environmental impact from transportation and delivery.

-There are also simple changes that can have an impact such as removing single use plastics, maximising natural light to decrease energy usage and where lighting is required, use sustainable LED lighting.
-Companies can also encourage sustainable practises such as cycling to work by incorporating shower facilities, bike storage and lockers for staff within the workplace – this is something we have wrote about at length in the past, click here for a more in depth read.
+There are also simple changes that can have an impact such as removing single-use plastics, maximising natural light to decrease energy usage and where lighting is required, use sustainable LED lighting.
+Companies can also encourage sustainable practices such as cycling to work by incorporating shower facilities, bike storage and lockers for staff within the workplace – this is something we have wrote about at length in the past, click here for a more in-depth read.

 We anticipate a marked increase in design and build projects aiming for high sustainable accreditations during 2021 and beyond, as companies seek to become more sustainable and to market themselves as such.